-The 2019 UCF Women’s History Month follows the theme established by the National Women’s History Month Project: Visionary Women: Champions of Peace & Nonviolence.
+The 2019 UCF Women’s History Month reflects the theme established by the National Women’s History Month Project: Visionary Women: Who Inspires You?

 The UCF community of faculty, students, and staff are joining together to celebrate women’s history month and to highlight women’s achievements and challenges to gender equity.
 The national women’s history month project began in the 1970’s; the U.S. Congress declared March as national women’s history month in 1987.
 This effort is intended to promote UCF traditions honoring women faculty, staff, and students, and encourage the entire campus to use March 2019 as a platform for recognizing and improving the lives of women affiliated with our campus.

-The Office of Diversity and Inclusion, UCF Women’s and Gender Studies and the UCF Hitt Library will offer main floor displays all month.
+The Office of Diversity and Inclusion, UCF School of Visual Arts and Design class of Dr. Ilenia Colón Mendoza and the UCF Hitt Library will offer main floor displays all month.
 You can also participate in events around campus.
 Please check back in Spring 2019 for information on Women’s History Month and Equal Pay Day events.

 International Women's Day Student Profiles

 Check back for new student profiles throughout Women’s History Month honoring our international students!I AM THE FACE OF UCF

 Equal Pay Day